-The entire NuMundo team stayed at this impact center for a whole month.
+The entire NuMundo team stayed at Finca Morpho for a whole month two years in a row because we loved it so much.
 It is a beautiful intentional community & permaculture project lead by a couple young families passionate about growing their own food, experimenting with superfoods, natural building, living in community and having fun on the beach.
+While there is no formal school, the kids are often running around the land interacting with nature and learning on their own.
 You have direct beach access, trails with primary forest, close access to the Corcovado National Park – one of the most biodiverse spots in the world – and I can guarantee you will see a monkey and give yourself a natural blue clay body scrub!
 You could also learn how to surf there.

 Their mission is to spread the seed of permaculture using love, compassion and understanding for everyone and everything.
 And to tend the seedling as the idea of permaculture flowers into a beautiful new world by openly sharing all knowledge and skills.

 Finca Morpho’s vision and values are to: Strive to achieve self-sufficiency and sustainability.
 Strive to Understand, Love, and Cherish all life.
 Understand and use the Co-Founders agreements.
 Share all information freely and openly.

 Their farm goals are to produce as much food and abundance as possible through the guide of the Basic Permaculture Agreements and to educate and empower the people to take back the tools needed to create an abundant and fulfilling life for themselves.
 This center is probably your best budget volunteering option in Costa Rica.